The Rose Centre, Belmont

 Blithe Spirit by Noel Coward.
 Directed by Jocelyn McQuaid

-Music Hall ’83 Devised and Directed by John Dylan with Mr Geoffrey Clewes as Your Illustrious Chairman.
+Music Hall ’83 Devised and Directed by John Dylan with Mr Geoffrey Clews as Your Illustrious Chairman.

 Mixed Moods.
 Directed by….